-APRIL
+APRIL -

+TOPIC LEARNING OBJECTIVES LEARNING OUTCOMES

-TOPIC BRICKS, BEADS AND BONES KINGS, FARMERS AND TOWNS KINSHIP, CASTE, AND CLASS LEARNING OBJECTIVES The student will be familiarized with the nature of early urban centers as economic and social institutions.
+BRICKS, BEADS AND BONES KINGS, FARMERS AND TOWNS KINSHIP, CASTE, AND CLASS The student will be familiarized with the nature of early urban centers as economic and social institutions.
 Introduce the ways in which new data can lead to a revision of existing notions of history.
 They will become aware of the major trends in the political and economic history of the subcontinent.
 Introduced to inscriptional analysis and the ways in which these have shaped the understanding of political and economic processes.
 They will become familiar with issues in social history and be introduced to the strategies of textual analysis and their use by reconstructing social history.
-LEARNING OUTCOMES At the completion of this chapter the student should be able to: State and deduce the multilateral aspects of Harappan civilization to understand the first civilization of the world.
+At the completion of this chapter the student should be able to: State and deduce the multilateral aspects of Harappan civilization to understand the first civilization of the world.
 Develop the ability to use and analyze socio-economic and political aspects of Harappa.
 Investigate and interpret historical and contemporary sources and viewpoints of ASI and historians of Harappa.
 Explain major trends in the 6th century BCE to understand the ways in which these have shaped the understanding of political and economic processes.
 Analyze social norms to understand the perspectives of society given in the scriptures of ancient India.

 MAY

+TOPIC LEARNING OBJECTIVES LEARNING OUTCOMES

-TOPIC THINKERS, BELIEFS AND BUILDINGS THROUGH THE EYES OF THE TRAVELLERS LEARNING OBJECTIVES The student will discuss the major religious developments in early India.
+THINKERS, BELIEFS AND BUILDINGS THROUGH THE EYES OF THE TRAVELLERS The student will discuss the major religious developments in early India.
 Introduce strategies of visual analysis and their use in reconstructing the theories of religion.
 Familiarize the learner with the salient features of social histories described by travelers and discuss how these can be used as sources of social history.
-LEARNING OUTCOMES At the completion of this chapter the student should be able to: Compare the different religious facets to understand the religious developments in ancient India.
+At the completion of this chapter the student should be able to: Compare the different religious facets to understand the religious developments in ancient India.
 Identify the accounts of travelers to understand the social, cultural, political and economic life of the people during the rule of different kings in the medieval period.
 Compare the perspectives of travelers.

-JULY · · · · · · · · · · · · · · · · · · ·

-TOPIC LEARNING OBJECTIVES LEARNING OUTCOMES
+JULY

+TOPIC BHAKTI AND SUFI TRADITIONS AN IMPERIAL CAPITAL - VIJAYNAGAR LEARNING OBJECTIVES The student will be familiarized with the religious developments.
+Discuss ways of analyzing devotional literature as sources of history.
+They will learn about the buildings built during the Vijayanagar rule and discuss the way in which monuments can help us to reconstruct history.
+At the completion of this chapter the student should be able to: • Analyze the philosophies of different Bhakti and Sufi saints to understand religious development in the medieval period. • Examine the impact of the movements to bring about harmony. • Identify features of architecture in the South. • Analyze accounts of foreign travelers to reconstruct the Vijayanagar period in Indian history.